open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 - A dynamic fixture object from a GDTF profile, either from primitives or custom models from 3DS and GLB mesh files
 - GeometryReferences (thus correct DMX footprint and kinematic chain)
-- DMX Breaks (correct total DMX footprint is calculated, fixture is patched at a single address)
+- DMX Breaks (each DMX Break can be patched to it's own address)
 - BeamGeometry and it's attributes (Lamp Power, Beam Angle, Beam Type)
 - LaserGeometry and it's Beam Diameter attribute
 - CameraGeometry (and selecting a view through the camera)
 - Pigtail geometry (identifying typically back of the fixture)
 - 2D SVG symbol
-- media images (gobo) from wheels folder
+- media images (gobo) on each Gobo Wheel
 - [Supported GDTF Attributes](#supported-gdtf-attributes)
 - [GDTF Share integration](#gdtf-share-integration-in-blender)
 - more features as per [pygdtf](https://github.com/open-stage/python-gdtf) library